nkarapetyan/coverage_utils/README.md

 Sample execution and mission file creation can be found in test_generate_waypoints.py.
 Simply create your own experiment function similar to `generate_Feb_21_2021_simple_patterns() ` and execute it.

 ### License

+Note: Use this as a library, do not copy it, only reuse as a sperate library.